murer/mycontainer/README.md

 `local-port` can be zero to bind on a free random port.

 You can also start it by maven (pom.xml is not required).
-It is a aggregator plugin.
+It is an aggregator plugin.

     $  mvn com.googlecode.mycontainer:mycontainer-maven-plugin:1.5.1:tunnels -Dmycontainer.tunnels.list=5000:localhost:6000,0.0.0.0:6667:chat.freenode.net:6667 -Dmycontainer.tunnels.handler=Log